-Assuming the presence, in person or by proxy, of a quorum, the election of directors (Proposal One) requires the affirmative vote of a majority of the votes cast.
-With respect to the election of directors, shareholders may vote in favor of all nominees, or withhold their votes as to all nominees, or withhold their votes as to specific nominees.
-Votes withheld are deemed present at the meeting and thus will be counted for quorum purposes and have the effect of a vote against the director.
+The election of directors (Proposal One) requires the affirmative vote of a majority of the votes cast with respect to each director to be elected.
+Shareholders may vote "For," "Against" or "Abstain" with regard to each nominee.
+Abstentions are deemed present at the meeting and thus will be counted for quorum purposes but will have no effect on the vote with regard to each nominee.